GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-a-blog-post/index.md

 is shared on social media platforms like Twitter and Facebook.

-Follow the [add media guide](/docs/handbook/how-to/add-media/) to upload your image to our CDN.
-Once you've uploaded the image, copy the path out of the shortcode snippet, it should look like this:
+Follow the [add media guide](/docs/handbook/how-to/add-media/) to upload your image to our CDN or use the [sharing image generator](https://web-dev-uploads.web.app/sharing-image-generator) to generate the social sharing image.

+Once you've uploaded the image or generated the sharing image, copy the path out, it should look like this:

 `'image/BrQidfK9jaQyIHwdw91aVpkPiib2/EnMzOm0mBytBA3AzlCG6.png'`